acviana/vercel-nextjs-blog/pages/posts/2024-09-30-weekly-update.md

 author: acv
 ---

-This week's update is again focused on pretty technical content.
-I've written up some notes on clearing you git history, some updates to this blog, and some new tools I've started using in my daily workflow.
-I hope you enjoy it.
+This week's update is again focused on technical content.
+I've written up some notes on clearing your git history, some updates to this blog, and some new tools I've started using in my daily workflow.
+I hope you enjoy it and reach out if you want to chat about anything I've written.

 ### Removing Sensitive Data From Git